 3. Kern County Museum

-The "Bakersfield Sound" exhibit at the Kern County Museum highlights many of the influential musicians who developed their voice in Bakersfield.
-Buck Owens is on full display at the museum, and his legacy lives on at the nearby Buck Owens' Crystal Palace.
-Visitors can learn more about local legend, Merle Haggard, through the exhibit, as well as at the Haggard House on the museum's grounds—the original home where Merle was born and raised.
+Buck Owens is on full display at the museum and the "Bakersfield Sound" exhibit highlights many of the influential musicians who developed their voice in Bakersfield.
+Visitors can learn more about the local legend, Merle Haggard, through the exhibit, as well as at the Haggard House on the museum's grounds–the original home where Merle was born and raised.

 Address: 3801 Chester Avenue, Bakersfield, California

 Official site: https://kerncountymuseum.org/

 Head to downtown for the densest taste of Bakersfield culture.
 This large downtown district lines Chester Avenue, and spans east and west several city blocks.
 Here, dozens of restaurants beckon with local menus and hip storefronts.
 This is also the place to visit in Bakersfield for shopping, whether for the latest fashion trends or rare antiques.

 A few notable downtown foodie spots include The 18hundred and Locale Farm to Table Eatery.
 Other local favorites include the Woolworth Diner and the Padre Hotel.
 And for a classy date night or celebration dinner, head to the Horse in the Alley vintage steakhouse, housed in one of the oldest downtown buildings, dating to the 1890s.

 Shopping can easily take up the entire day in downtown.
 The district is home to local boutiques with modern styles, but the area is perhaps best known for its antiques district.
 Several of these antique purveyors are between 19th and 20th streets off Chester Avenue.
 Here, places like 19th Street Antique Mall and Merry Go Round Antique Mall house rare treasures waiting to be found.

 5. Fox Theater